jcrashmiller/jcrashmiller.github.io/index.md

-## BreakFree Consulting: Your Guide to Digital Independence

 ### Here's What I've Learned Running a Business on Free Software

 Most business software is designed for enterprises with hundreds of employees and unlimited budgets.
 But if you're running a small business, freelancing, or just want better control over your digital life, you're paying for features you'll never use.